Labelled Remittances

 The Development Challenge

-Migrant remittances represent a key financial flow to developing countries, accounting for over $400bn in 2015, roughly three times the total official development aid (ODA), and are often steadier and less volatile than either ODA or FDI.
-However, remittances tend to be a minority of the total earnings of overseas migrant workers.
+Remittances have been the largest external finance flows to low-and middle-income countries other than China since 2015, accounting for about three times the total official development aid (ODA).
+In 2023, they amounted to USD669 billion exceeding foreign direct investment (FDI) by more than USD250 billion.
+Remittances are also often steadier and less volatile than either ODA or FDI.
+However, remittances tend to be a small share of the total earnings of overseas migrant workers.
 One reason for this is that migrants sending funds back to their households have limited ability to monitor and/or control the use of remittances by recipients.
-Absent confidence that recipients will put the savings to productive uses, the migrant worker may withhold potential additional remittances.
+This, in turn, can discourage migrants from sending more substantial remittances.

 The Innovation

-The project team is made up of academics with migration/remittance expertise, and members of financial institutions such as the Bank of the Philippine Islands (BPI), the Philippines’ largest bank by market capitalization.
-The team has previously collaborated on a lab-in-the-field experiment in Rome, where they tested approaches to increasing Filipino migrants’ remittances for education.
+The Labelling Remittances innovation built on a promising lab-in-the-field experiment by the same IPA team, where they tested approaches to increasing Filipino migrants’ remittances for education.
 They found that simply providing migrants an ability to label (in a non-binding way) remittances for education raised total remittance amounts by 15%.
-If this intervention is effective as a real-world product, it could be scaled by banks and other remittance providers like money transfer operators quite easily, because labelling requires minimal modification to existing platforms.
-GIF will be funding the team to conduct randomised impact evaluations of the impacts of a real-world version of the remittance labelling product, relating to both the changes in remittance behaviour of the migrants, and changes in spending patterns and life outcomes of the recipient households.
+If this intervention was effective as a real world product, it could have been scaled by banks and other remittance providers like money transfer operators quite easily, because labelling requires minimal modification to existing platforms.

 Investment Objective

-Through an RCT in the Philippines, test the impacts of a real-world version of a remittance labelling product, relating to both the changes in remittance behaviour of the migrants, and changes in spending patterns and life outcomes of the recipient households.
+GIF’s USD 1.6 million grant funded the IPA team to conduct a randomised controlled trial (RCT) of the impacts of a real world version of the remittance labelling product, relating to both the changes in remittance behaviour of Filipino migrants in the United Arab Emirates, and changes in spending patterns and life outcomes of the recipient households.
+As the COVID-19 hit, the IPA team pivoted to utilise part of the budget towards understanding the impact of the pandemic on migrant remittances in the Philippines.

 Labelled Remittances in numbers